Ludus-L/IBM-Capstone/README.md

 # IBM-Capstone
-Data Science and Machine Learning Capstone Notebooks\n
+Data Science and Machine Learning Capstone Notebooks

-NOTE: Folium maps do not display on GitHub - unknown security issue\n By Neil Samant
+NOTE: Folium maps do not display on GitHub - unknown security issue

+By Neil Samant